Hull line optimisation

 Many parameters like resistance and trim can be evaluated quite accurately by Computational Fluid Dynamics (CFD) and the hull optimisation can be guided by detailed insight in the flow features.

-FORCE Technology uses the state-of-the-art CFD tool StarCCM+ as the standard tool in lines review and optimisation scopes.
+We use the CFD tool StarCCM+ as the standard tool in lines review and optimisation scopes.
 Through continuous development backed by validation against results from our physical towing tank, the computations have a more than 95% accuracy in predicted hull resistance – i.e. a very realistic estimate of the hull resistance.

-Typically, one of two optimisation methods are applied at FORCE Technology: one being manual, iterative optimisation; the other being parametric optimisation utilising the FRIENDSHIP Framework.
+Typically, one of two optimisation methods are applied: one being manual, iterative optimisation; the other being parametric optimisation utilising CAESES.

 The cycle is repeated 2-4 times depending on the scope of the optimisation and will typically lead to significant reductions in resistance and a well behaved flow around the ship.

-In order to overcome this, FORCE Technology have acquired the FRIENDSHIP Framework (FFW) which offers a good book-keeping ability to be able to rank a large number of hull forms over a range of conditions and speeds while checking that any constraints are not broken.
+In order to overcome this, FORCE Technology have acquired CAESES which offers a good book-keeping ability to be able to rank a large number of hull forms over a range of conditions and speeds while checking that any constraints are not broken.